IForgeDe/Penshell/README.md

 The command assemblies of this project are reusable in applications based on the [CliFx](https://github.com/Tyrrrz/CliFx) project.
 The PenshellCLI is for collecting, managing and enhancing the functionality for scripting.

+## Why Penshell

+The intention of this project was initially to automate recurring processes of all kind in an easy way.
+The result of this idea is a project to design simple commands in a script pipeline, which is easy to understand, write, manage and test.

+## How should a command looks like?

 ## Project status and structure

 Currently this project is in a inital state and there are no releases planed.